bhattibhavin/yt-minimal-mode/README.md

 ## Contributing

 1. Fork the repo
-2. Make your changes in the `green-lizard` folder
+2. Make your changes directly in the root folder
-3. Load unpacked to test locally
+3. Load unpacked to test locally (select the repo root folder)
 4. Open a pull request

 ---